 High-speed flight.
 On the back of a dragon.
 Just above the foggy surface of the sea.
 Between cliffs and stone pillars.
 With an at least twenty times as big abomination chasing after you.

-The entire battle against the Green Death.
+The entire battle against the Red Death.
 First when it's introduced, and the hardened dragon killing vikings who just moments ago were ready to kill thousands of dragons ran for their boats in sheer terror.
-Then, the neglected prince comes in at the last minute, and their fight soon takes to the skies where all the vikings on the ground can see is explosions like thunder and lightning silhouetting the Green Death.
-Then the Green Death comes plummeting out of the sky and explodes.
+Then, the neglected prince comes in at the last minute, and their fight soon takes to the skies where all the vikings on the ground can see is explosions like thunder and lightning silhouetting the Red Death.
+Then the Red Death comes plummeting out of the sky and explodes.
 Every scene evokes the feeling of an epic viking tale 200 times greater than Beowulf.

 Standing out in that fight, Hiccup and Toothless going in for the shot.